oaarnikoivu/apollobank/README.md

 # expressbank 💸

-Banking application built using MongoDB, Express, React and Node with TypeScript.
+A fullstack GraphQL banking application using React & Node